The 5 Best Pulpit Mics for Church

 If you are in a hurry and just want to find out what the best pulpit mic is, then I’d recommend the Shure MX410/C Microflex Mini 10″ Gooseneck Mic Cardioid as the best one.

-The use of pulpit mics may seem “old school” to some.
 But some people still prefer their pastors standing behind the lectern preaching the Word of God.
-They like their pastors delivering the scriptures from their traditional pulpit.

-With that said, finding the best pulpit mic is something that is not written about very often.
-In this article, we will talk about several podium microphones that will best fit your church.
+That said, finding the best pulpit mic is not something that is written about very often.

 Here are the Best Pulpit Mics we will be reviewing: